arturopala/play-2.4-crud-with-reactive-mongo/README.md

 #Seed for Play Framework 2.4 CRUD application with Macwire, ReactiveMongo and AngularJS

+This is Lightbend Activator tempplate, see it here <https://www.lightbend.com/activator/template/play-2.4-crud-with-reactive-mongo>

-This app is deployed on Heroku: <https://play24-crud-with-mongo.herokuapp.com/>
+This app is also deployed on Heroku: <https://play24-crud-with-mongo.herokuapp.com/>

 ###run